Imperial Brands Executes Share Repurchase and Cancellation - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Imperial Brands PLC announced the repurchase and cancellation of 194,437 ordinary shares as part of its GBP 1.25 billion share repurchase program.
-This transaction, executed through Barclays on the London Stock Exchange, will reduce the total number of shares in circulation to 814,095,413, potentially impacting shareholder calculations under disclosure regulations.
+Imperial Brands PLC announced the repurchase and cancellation of 200,000 ordinary shares as part of its GBP 1.25 billion share repurchase program.
+This transaction, executed through Barclays Capital Securities Limited, aims to reduce the number of shares in issue to 813,370,193, potentially impacting shareholder interests and market perceptions.

 The most recent analyst rating on (GB:IMB) stock is a Hold with a £2400.00 price target.
 To see the full list of analyst forecasts on Imperial Brands stock, see the GB:IMB Stock Forecast page.